 - Admission to Teacher Education

 - A passing score on the Bowie State University English Proficiency Examination.

 - Completion of a minimum of 100 semester hours.

-- Cumulative grade point average of 2.5 in the major and in all courses completed.
+- Cumulative grade point average of 2.5 in the major and in all courseworks completed.

-- A grade of "C" or better in all professional sequence courses offered in the department.
+- A grade of "C" or better in all professional sequence courseworks offered in the department.

-- Completion of required education and method courses.
+- Completion of required education and method courseworks.

 Second Bachelor's Degree: Teacher Certification